Localization theorem for homological vector fields: The supergroup Gu

 \subsection{Identifying the odd tangent bundle}

 We are able to compute several more supergroups $\widetilde{G_u}$, but in order to do so we need another tool.
-For an affine variety $X_0$ we define the supervariety $\Pi\TT_{X_0}$, the odd cotangent bundle of $X_0$, to have functions given by $\Omega^\bullet_{X_0}$, the algebra of de Rham differentials on $X_0$.
+For an affine variety $X_0$ we define the supervariety $\Pi\TT_{X_0}$, the odd tangent bundle of $X_0$, to have functions given by $\Omega^\bullet_{X_0}$, the algebra of de Rham differentials on $X_0$, where $\Omega_{X_0}^{1}$ consists of odd elements.
 The supervariety $\Pi\TT_{X_0}$ admits a canonical odd, everywhere vanishing vector field $d$ given by the de Rham differential.
 Observe further that if $U_0$ is an affine open subvariety of $X_0$, then the open subvariety it determines of $\Pi\TT_{X_0}$ is exactly $\Pi\TT_{U_0}$.

 \begin{lemma} Let $X$ be a smooth affine supervariety, and let $u$ be an odd, everywhere vanishing vector field on $X$ such that for all $x\in X(\Bbbk)$ we have: \begin{enumerate} \item $u(T_x^*X)_{\ol{1}}=0$; \item the map $u:(T^*_xX)_{\ol{0}}\to(T_x^*X)_{\ol{1}}$ is an isomorphism. \end{enumerate} Then there exists an isomorphism $X\cong \Pi\TT_{X_0}$ such that $u$ corresponds to the de Rham differential. \end{lemma}